StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 ### [Ontap CVO controller](https://github.com/StatCan/aaw-kubeflow-profiles-controller/blob/profiles-controller-aaw2.0/cmd/ontap-cvo.go)

 This controller is responsible for managing what buckets that a user has access to, as well as creating the secrets associated with a user and all that comes with it.
+The bucket that is created uses a _hashed_ version of the inputted request path in order to comply with naming conventions and to avoid collision.
 This controller uses a configmap that the user generates from the UI that requests certain paths in an SVM (in this case an SVM is equivalent to a filer ex fld9filer).
 Using that configmap, API calls are sent off to the following; current Kubernetes cluster, Microsoft Graph, Ontap.

 The current kubernetes cluster is used for the following
 - Determine whether or not a user secret exists for an svm, and submit a create if needed.